 The call charges for these numbers can be confusing.
-So, from 1 July 2015, the cost will be split into:
+So, from 1 July 2015, the costs were split into:

-– An access charge – the amount we charge you, per minute, for connecting the call (25p a minute, minimum charge 25p)
+- An access charge - the amount we charge you, per minute, for connecting the call (55p a minute, minimum charge 55p)

 - A service charge - the amount the organisation you're calling charge for the call

 The overall cost of the call is the two charges added together.

 How can I find the cost of calls to service numbers before I call them?

 The service charge should be shown wherever you see the service number.

 Our access charge is set at 55p a minute, minimum charge 55p.

 The total cost of the call is the service charge plus the access charge.
 If you call a service number, you'll see both the service charge and the access charge on your bill.